PurpleBored/PurpleBored/README.md

 # Hi, I'm Purplebored! 👋
 # 💫 About Me:
 Hello!
-I'm Niko,<br>Currently i am learning JS, CSS, HTML.<br>I love creating uselesss stuff.
+I'm Niko,<br>Currently i am learning JS, CSS, HTML, And russian of all the things lol.<br>I love creating uselesss stuff.
 ## 🔭 Projects

 Here are some of my notable projects: